In this article, I’m going to list some of my favorite vegan podcasts that may help you find encouragement and practical tips on vegan living.

-As someone who made a move to the vegan diet at first for the health benefits, it was a struggle figuring out the fact from the fiction.
+As someone who made a move to the vegan diet at first for the health benefits (see also ‘ The Health Benefits of Eating Vegan’ ), it was a struggle figuring out the fact from the fiction.

 Fact-checking both sides of the vegan debate and making sure you’re equipped with the best knowledge possible arms you to share your plant-based lifestyle responsibly and effectively.

 This is vegan nutrition for the brain, and Karina is a kickass podcast host.

 I started this podcast to address what I think is a major problem within the vegan movement: the prevalence of unscientific information (a.k.a. pseudoscience, a.k.a.
 B.S.).
 I wanted to create a hub of evidence-based information, so my guests and I could bust myths and help our listeners kick butt while building their Butts with their health and fitness—on a vegan diet.